cajohnson90/cardflight-transaction/README.md

 #### Backend (Server-Side):

-- An API route in Next.js that handles the form submission.
 - The API will process the transaction number, fetch data from an external or internal data source, and return the result in JSON format.

 ### State Management: